 The Osher Lifelong Learning Institute (OLLI) at the University of Minnesota is a vital community of older adults who are brought together by their intellectual curiosity and love of learning.
-An affiliated program of the university's College of Continuing Education, OLLI offers a wide range of volunteer-led courses and activities.
+An affiliated program of the University's College of Continuing and Professional Studies (formerly College of Continuing Education), OLLI offers a wide range of volunteer-led courses and activities.
 "A health club for the mind" is the OLLI motto, and the organization's enthusiastic members make full use of their club's many programs.

 OLLI also offers a wide range of programs outside the classroom.
 Members can choose from more than 30 Special Interest Groups centered on activities ranging from knitting and play reading to kayaking and discussing articles in Scientific American.
 Travel programs related to OLLI courses provide another opportunity to make new friends and share interests.
 Recent trips have taken OLLI members to Brazil, Portugal, and Spain, where eating new and delicious cuisine was an important part of the learning experience.